wilsonmar/oss-perf/tableau.md

    File types <a target="_blank" href="http://onlinehelp.tableau.com/current/pro/online/mac/en-us/help.htm#environ_filesandfolders.html">explained here</a>:

-   .tds data source files (as explained <a target="_blank" href="https://community.tableau.com/external-link.jspa?url=http://kb.tableausoftware.com/articles/knowledgebase/export-data-connection">here</a>) are like shortcuts containing information needed to just connect to the data sources, such as data source type, location, and custom fields.
+   <strong>.tds</strong> data source files (as explained <a target="_blank" href="https://community.tableau.com/external-link.jspa?url=http://kb.tableausoftware.com/articles/knowledgebase/export-data-connection">here</a>) are like shortcuts containing information needed to just connect to the data sources, such as data source type, location, and custom fields.

-   .tde extract files (explained <a target="_blank" href="http://onlinehelp.tableau.com/current/pro/online/mac/en-us/help.htm#extracting_data.html">here</a>) are a local copy of an entire data source or its subset.
+   <strong>.tde</strong> extract files (explained <a target="_blank" href="http://onlinehelp.tableau.com/current/pro/online/mac/en-us/help.htm#extracting_data.html">here</a>) are a local copy of an entire data source or its subset.

-   .tdsx Packaged Data Source files contains all the information in the Data Source (.tds) file as well as any local file data sources (Excel, Access, text, and extracts).
+   <strong>.tdsx</strong> Packaged Data Source files contains all the information in the Data Source (.tds) file as well as any local file data sources (Excel, Access, text, and extracts).
 Packaged means a single zipped file for easier sharing a data source with people who may not have access to the original data that is stored locally on your computer.

-   .twbx workbook files (as explained <a target="_blank" href="https://community.tableau.com/external-link.jspa?url=http://onlinehelp.tableausoftware.com/current/pro/online/en-us/help.htm#save_savework_packagedworkbooks.html">here</a>) contain one or more worksheets, plus zero or more dashboards and stories.
+   <strong>.twbx</strong> workbook files (as explained <a target="_blank" href="https://community.tableau.com/external-link.jspa?url=http://onlinehelp.tableausoftware.com/current/pro/online/en-us/help.htm#save_savework_packagedworkbooks.html">here</a>) contain one or more worksheets, plus zero or more dashboards and stories.

-   .twb is the native workbook and does not include any data, which is why you always need to post a packaged workbook.
+   <strong>.twb</strong> is the native workbook.
+It does not contain any data, which is why a packaged workbook is needed.

    <strong>.xls</strong> is a Microsoft Office Excel 1998+ format.

    <strong>.xlsx</strong> is a Microsoft Office Excel 2007+ format.

    <strong>.csv</strong> is a Comma Separated Value text format that Excel and many other programs can open.
+   CSV files are called "Statistical Files" in Tableau client UI Connect.

+   NOTE none of the above formats are encrypted with any data security.

 0. PROTIP: You may want to create a separate folder to store all Excel data files locally in the same Excel folder.
    Store all Microsoft Office Access files in an Access folder.